Ovadia Yosef: Secular Israelis

 Yosef frequently referred to the present situation in Israeli and Jewish society as "the generation of freedom and liberty".
-By this, Yosef referred to a modern reality of a Jewish community which is generally not committed to the Halakha, and where Rabbinic authority has lost its centrality.
-In this context, Yosef drew a distinction between those who profess a secular ideology, and those who are non-observant merely in the sense of a weak or incomplete commitment to Halakha accompanied by a strong belief in God and the Torah:
+By this, Yosef referred to a modern reality of a Jewish community which is generally not committed to the halakha, and where rabbinic authority has lost its centrality.
+In this context, Yosef drew a distinction between those who profess a secular ideology, and those who are non-observant merely in the sense of a weak or incomplete commitment to halakha accompanied by a strong belief in God and the Torah:

-And I knew clearly when I was in Egypt, that many of these people (who worked on Shabbat for their livelihood), when they leave work, are careful not to desecrate the Sabbath, and indeed do not smoke on the Sabbath and all that follows from that.
+And I knew clearly when I was in Egypt, that many of these people [who worked on Shabbat for their livelihood], when they leave work, are careful not to desecrate the Sabbath, and indeed do not smoke on the Sabbath and all that follows from that.
 And some of them pray on the Sabbath in the first minyan so as to get to their workplace on time, and in secret their soul would weep that they are forced to desecrate the Sabbath for their livelihood.

-This latter kind of non-observant Jews are, in Israel, mainly Mizrahi Jews who practice aspects of Judaism as a tradition (known as Masortiyim, not to be confused with Conservative Judaism, which is sometimes called Masorti Judaism).
+This latter grouping of non-observant Jews, known in Israel as Masortiyim, (Note: Not to be confused with Conservative Judaism, which is sometimes called Masorti Judaism.) are mainly Mizrahi Jews who practice aspects of Judaism as a tradition.
 Yosef sought to bring this demographic closer to the Torah, while relying upon traditional Jewish sources for his rulings.
-For example, he ruled that those who desecrate the Sabbath are not to be considered as having abandoned the Torah, and therefore if they have touched wine, it remains Kosher.
+For example, he ruled that those who desecrate the Sabbath are not to be considered as having abandoned the Torah, and therefore if they have touched wine, it remains kosher.
 This sort of ruling differs from Ashkenazi Haredi rulings.
-Yosef actively aims to engage in Kiruv, while still strictly adhering to Halacha.
+Yosef actively aims to engage in kiruv (Orthodox Judaism outreach), while still strictly adhering to halakha.

 Yosef, however, had no sympathy towards Israeli Jews who profess a secular lifestyle.
 His opinion was to fully exclude them from the Jewish community.
 For Yosef, the secularist Israeli public are secular out of 'spitefulness' towards Torah, and he likened them to idolatrous apostates.